 For an hour and a half we stood with our heads bowed on our knees in front of a concrete fence.
 There were stones, my knees are still blue.
 If someone was indignant, they beat him.
 One man shouted that he was an FSB officer.
 He was surrounded, given to the solar plexus, his men were kneaded with clubs for five.
 The reporter from Russia was beaten, he shouted to the point of horror.
 They beat me for any question.

 I stood still, not thinking about anything.
 I felt very sorry for the people who were beaten.
 I also flew periodically.
 Then they took us into the building, while we ran to hand over our belongings, they continued to beat us with truncheons.
 After we were driven into the exercise yard, there were about a hundred and thirty people, everyone was standing one on top of the other.
 Once every two hours, ten people were taken to the toilet and once again an hour they were given two two-liter bottles of water.
 Some did not have time to look at them, as they were already over.

 The policeman himself, who was standing with us, said that it was horror, it was scary.
-When they took us out through the backyard, we were told that if we went up to the crowd, where there were relatives and the press, they would take us away, and we would be blue.
-But when we left, people ran up to us like heroes - they offered cigarettes, they gave us a call to relatives.
+When we were taken out through the backyard, we were told that if we went up to the crowd, where there were relatives and the press, they would take us away and we would be blue.
+But when we left, people ran up to us like heroes - they offered cigarettes, gave us a call to relatives.
 As a result, my legs, back and shoulder blades were completely beaten off.

 - Burt (@burtstengl) August 12

 Marylya, 31 years old